-The Unemployment Law Project provides legal assistance and information to people in Washington State who have been denied unemployment benefits or whose award of benefits is challenged.
+The Unemployment Law Project provides free legal representation, advice, and counsel to people in Washington State who have been denied unemployment benefits or whose award of benefits is being challenged.

 With remote services and offices in Seattle and Spokane, we offer assistance to anyone with a Washington State claim.
 Learn More »